 It was a good idea to hide it on a B-side.
 The string/synths in the verses are the only things I like.

 From the beginning I thought that ABBA was very short of material that they had to release this demo.

 - Intermezzo No. 1

 I’m not really a fan of ABBA's instrumental music.
 Live it’s a burner though.

 merry-merry-merry-merry – well, everybody needed to start with something.

 No, I don’t wanna go to Santa Rosa.

 This is so very much not ABBA’s music.
 As much as Benny supports Swedish folk music, as much he forgot about American folk music here.
-These songs need US music styles with typical instruments and arrangemants, partly even what you may call “black music”.
-Anyway, they certainly aren’t suitable to be sung by high female European pop voices, embedded in exaggerated, highly overproduced musical arrangements and any feeling of ABBA glamour.
+These songs need US music styles with typical instruments and arrangements, partly even what you may call “black music”.
+Anyway, they certainly aren’t suitable for high female European pop voices, embedded in exaggerated, highly overproduced musical arrangements and any feeling of ABBA glamour.